doctorzpfeng/starter-hugo-academic-fzp/content/publication/example4/index.md

 ---
-title: 'G-SM-CAM: A Fast Visual Understanding of
+title: 'G-SM-CAM A Fast Visual Understanding of
 CNNs in SAR Images Interpretation'

 # Authors